 Perform basic welding safety, solder, braze, oxy-acetylene cutting and welding techniques.

 Covers cab and body systems, HVAC service and diagnosis, refrigerant types and regulations.

-Write up parts list, carry out instructions furnished in written, oral or
+Write up and research parts lists, carry out instructions furnished in written, oral or

 diagrammatic form, read manuals and apply to work situation, apply mechanics